UCL/rsd-engineeringcourse/session01/02plots.md

 ### Loading data

-It's almost always wrong to do things yourself.
+It is almost always wrong to do things yourself.

-Someone's probably written a program already.
+Someone has probably written a program already.
 Python makes it easy to find and use other people's libraries.

-In this case, we want to use a python library to load and parse the csv data, and manipulate it as a matrix.
+In this case, we want to use a python library to load and parse the CSV data, and manipulate it as a matrix.

 {{ pyfrag('01','numpy_nb','Starting') }}

 Here we've called a **function** `loadtxt` from a **module** `numpy`, and assigned it to a **variable** data.
-This course assumes you're happy with very basic programming concepts like function and variable.
+This course assumes that you're happy with basic programming concepts like functions and variables.
 The IPython notebook contains more detail.

 ### Types

 {{ pyfrag('01','numpy_nb','Types1') }}

 We've jumped straight in and used a `numpy.ndarray` (numerical python) matrix type for our data.
-It's similar to a basic python `Array` type; we'll talk more about the differences later.
+Numpy arrays are similar to the basic python `Array` type; we'll talk more about the differences later.

 For now, it's important to know that Python variables have a type, that different types behave differently, but that, unlike C++ or Fortran, you don't need to say what type of variable something is before you use it.